-Presently, the Board consists of six members, comprising three independent non-executive Directors and three executive Directors.
-In accordance with Provision 2.2 of the Code, which states that where the Chairman is not independent, independent directors are to make up a majority of the Board, and Provision 2.3 of the Code, which states that non-executive directors are to make up a majority of the Board.
-Mr. Li Hin Lun, Alan, an executive Director, will be retiring at the Annual General Meeting of the Company ("AGM") to be held on 16 June 2020.
-The Board will then comprise three independent non-executive Directors and two executive Directors in accordance with Provisions 2.2 and 2.3 of the Code.
+Presently, the Board consists of five members, comprising three independent non-executive Directors and two executive Directors.
+This is in accordance with Provision 2.2 of the Code, which states that where the Chairman is not independent, independent directors are to make up a majority of the Board, and Provision 2.3 of the Code, which states that non-executive directors are to make up a majority of the Board.
 The Nominating Committee assesses the independence of each Director, taking into account the guidance in the Code for assessing independence.
-On this basis, Mr. Cheung Hok Fung, Alexander, Mr. Chia Seng Hee, Jack and Mr. Wee Sung Leng are independent Directors.
+On this basis, Mr. Cheung Hok Fung, Alexander, Mr. Wee Sung Leng and Mr. Hu Hou Zhi are independent Directors.
 Notwithstanding that Mr. Cheung Hok Fung, Alexander has been a director of the Company for an aggregate period of more than 9 years, the Nominating Committee is of the opinion that he remains independent in conduct, character and judgment, and has no relation with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgment in the best interests of the Company.
-A brief profile of each Director is presented in the Profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 December 2019 are disclosed in the Directors' Statement for FY2019.
+A brief profile of each Director is presented in the Profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 December 2020 are disclosed in the Directors' Statement for FY2020.

 There is a good balance between the executive and non-executive directors.
 There is also a strong and independent element on the Board.
 Nevertheless, given the scale of the Company and the complexity of the business, the size of the Board will be reviewed from time to time to ensure that it can provide the optimum balance to facilitate effective decision-making.
-The Board, taking into account the scope and nature of the operations of the Company, considers the current size of six directors and, following the AGM to be held on 16 June 2020, five directors, to be adequate for effective decision-making.
+The Board, taking into account the scope and nature of the operations of the Company, considers the current size of five directors to be adequate for effective decision-making.